-- Grab an angle lens and crouch down as close to the element that will be the foreground of your photo.
-This will make the object stand out in an almost exaggerated way, but inviting the viewer to observe the background of the image.
+- Grab an angle lens and crouch down as close to the element that will be your photo’s foreground.
+This will make the object stand out in an almost exaggerated way but inviting the viewer to observe the image’s background.

 Now be patient and edit

 These are some of the best programs that you can use to edit your photos :

 - DxO Photo Lab

 Even if you are starting in the world of landscape photography, don’t overlook the possibility of experimenting with various formats and techniques.
 If you begin to master some of those variants, you will soon stop being a beginner.

 It is one of the most used formats in this type of photography.
 This is so because sometimes a wide-angle is not enough to capture the vastness of a landscape.

 Note that panoramic photography is a series of shots stitched together to show a wider angle of view.
 And to achieve this, you will need to carry out a specific procedure that will allow you to assemble the image during editing.